 - 3 – 6 hours: £5.50

 - 8 – 10 hours: £8.50

 - 10 – 12 hours: £10.50

 - 12 – 24 hours: £14.50

-The Cathedral has introduced a one-way system to enter and exit the car park.
-All visitors will enter the car park via the Queen’s Walk entrance (Upper Duke Street) and exit via Upper Parliament Street.
-Disabled parking will not be affected.
+We usually operate a one-way system to enter and exit our car park.
+You’ll come into the car park using the Queen’s Walk entrance (Upper Duke Street) and exit via Upper Parliament Street.

 Occasionally the Cathedral, or parts of it, may need to close or only offer restricted access for a service, special event or day-to-day maintenance.
 We try to minimise these periods as much as we can, as we know that people travel long distances to visit us.
 Please note that closures and restricted access may also affect our car park.
-Find alternative car parking suggestions**.
+We’ve listed some alternative, nearby parking below.

-Please remember to check for last minute changes prior to your visit as some events, such as funerals, are only arranged at short notice.
-For up-to-date car parking charges please ring the Constables' Lodge on 0151 702 7260.
+Please remember to check for last-minute changes before your visit as some events, such as funerals, are only arranged at short notice.
+For up-to-date car parking charges, you can call the Constables’ Lodge.